YifanWu1993/final_project/README.md

 ### Results
 ![Report](https://github.com/Adouken133/final_project/blob/master/FIGURE/Report.png)
-In my F1 and classification reportit can show me my precision is actually super low here.
+In my F1 and classification report can show me my precision is actually super low here.
 So it is actually hard to classify the relationship between Genre and the other features
 ![compare](https://github.com/Adouken133/final_project/blob/master/FIGURE/Comparsion_image.png)
 After i drop some features and got an new result actually isolate the JP_SALES the precision actually increase a little
 ![new_report](https://github.com/Adouken133/final_project/blob/master/FIGURE/new_report.png)